 - Dental crowns are cemented over tooth to make it stronger without feeling any difference to original tooth

-- The main purpose of dental crowns is to save damaged tooth.
+- The main purpose of dental crowns is to save a damaged tooth.

-- Dental crowns can last anywhere around 5 to 10 years
+- Dental crowns can last anywhere around 5 to 15 years on average.

 - It improves the shape of your tooth